 What it is: An increased heart rate due to activity or exercise.
-Generally, the threshold for elevated heart rate activity is around 120 beats per minute, according to Berenc, but this could shift up or down depending on your fitness level.
+Generally, the threshold for elevated heart rate activity is around 120 beats per minute, according to Berenc, but this could shift up or down depending on your fitness level and age.
 Most wearable trackers will let you know when they detect elevated heart rate.

 Why it matters: Once your heart rate is in elevated territory, it means you’re reaping the benefits of moving your body.
 Even one workout can help you sleep better, feel less anxiety, and reduce your blood pressure.

-Need-to-know: Once you record 150 minutes of elevated heart rate activity in a week (called your “streak”), you’ll get a reward from Paceline on the app.
-The Paceline Card is powered by your workouts, doubling the amount of cash back you receive on eligible Health & Wellness purchases (like lululemon gear and groceries from Whole Foods) when you complete your weekly streak.
+Need-to-know: Once you record 150 minutes of elevated heart rate activity in a week (called your “streak”), you’ll get exercise rewards from Paceline on the app.
+The Paceline Card, a health and wellness credit card, is powered by your workouts, doubling the amount of cash back2 you receive on eligible Health & Wellness purchases (like lululemon gear and groceries from Whole Foods) when you complete your weekly streak.